RRCN08/Portfolio/works/nutanix.md

-##### To create a dashboard and redesign a section to give IT administrators more visibility into their entire IT ecosystem beyond just infrastructure.
+##### TLDR, to create a dashboard and redesign a section to give IT administrators more visibility into their entire IT ecosystem beyond just infrastructure.

 <div class="mt-5"></div>